-I heard Alex say "are you ready" and somehow "sssssure" escaped from my mouth and we started running toward the edge of the cliff.
-As soon as we started running, trying to stay in sync and not trip, the chute opened and we had to tug it toward the edge - next thing I knew our feet were off the ground, I went "whewwwww", and Alex said "you can take a breath now and sit sit back in your seat, relax, and enjoy the view."
-Which I did - unbelievable!
+I heard Alex say “are you ready” and somehow “sssssure” escaped from my mouth and we started running toward the edge of the cliff.
+As soon as we started running, trying to stay in sync and not trip, the chute opened and we had to lug it toward the edge of the cliff – next thing I knew our feet were off the ground, I went “whewwwww”, and Alex said “you can take a breath now and sit sit back in your seat, relax, and enjoy the view.”
+Which I did – unbelievable!

 Wow – what a unique and fantastic experience soaring high above some stunningly beautiful scenery, twisting and turning through the air, feeling free as a bird, and seeming to be in control of what we, I mean Alex was doing.
 Shortly after we took off, an eagle went soaring by and Alex said he would try to follow and duplicate its moves because eagles have been doing this soaring thing for thousands of years and they know where the thermals are to give us lift for a higher and longer ride.
 We stayed with him for a couple turns, caught the thermal, and rode higher than any of the other paragliders in our group.